flightstats/hub/docs/pages/mydoc/hub_channels_reading.md

 ## next and previous links {#next-and-previous}

-A GET on the next and previous links returned as headers with content will redirect to those respective items.
-A 404 will be returned if they don't exist.

 Any item's uri can be appended with /next or /previous to navigate forward or backward.
+A 404 will be returned if there isn't an item.
+The starting point does not need to be an real item in the hub, it can be a time.

 If you append a number /next/20 or /previous/15, and you'll receive a list of that many items.

 For example: